b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 some simple imaginable example.
 To make sure we are on the same page let's talk briefly about the proportions.

-Imagine that for $10 (`usd` below) I can buy 2 bread loafs (`bl` below).
-If so, then how much bread can I buy for $5?
+Imagine that for $10 (`usd` below) we can buy 2 bread loafs (`bl` below).
+If so, then how much bread can we buy for $5?
 That's easy, one bread loaf.
 You can solve it with proportions like so:

 $$10\ usd - 2\ bl$$ {#eq:prop1}

 $$5\ usd - x\ bl$$ {#eq:prop2}

 We set the same units on the same sides (left - right).
 Next, in order to get
-$x$ we multiply numbers on the diagonals: 5 * 2 goes to the numerator and 10 goes into denominator (since it got no pair on the diagonal it falls to the bottom):
+$x$ we multiply the numbers on the diagonals: 5 * 2 goes to the numerator and 10 goes into denominator (since it got no pair on the diagonal it falls to the bottom):